pubky/mainline/mainline-next/docs/README.md

-# Two-Level Mutable API Proposal
+# Two-Level DHT Item API Proposal

-This proposal exposes low-level mutable GET and PUT event streams and implements the high-level estimate and conclusion APIs only as adapters over those streams.
+This proposal exposes low-level mutable and immutable GET and PUT event streams, then implements high-level estimates and conclusions only as adapters over those streams.
 The documents are organized around roadmap milestones 1a and 1b.

 - [Problem statement](problem-statement.md)
 - [Design principles](design-principles.md)